TomislavRaguz/birdie-test/README.md

 For deployment I chose to use Heroku as recommended in the assignment readme.
-A classic reverse proxy Nginx setup seemed overkill so I went for a simple approach where the frontend bundle is built into the static and served for all non /api routes from a single node process.
+A classic reverse proxy Nginx setup seemed overkill so I went for a pragmatic approach where the frontend and backend are served from the same process.
+Backend routes are prefixed by /api while other routes serve public files and index.html which is also very easy to setup with CRA inbuilt proxy for development.
+The frontend bundle is simply built into the static folder.